CarmJos/EasyUpdater/README.md

 ## Features & Advantages

+- **Pattern (Regex) support!**
+- Transfer files from the sources!
+- Mixin specific configuration files!
+- Import other update configs!

 ## Usages & Examples

 Download the latest version of the EasyUpdater from the [releases](https://github.com/CarmJos/EasyUpdater/releases) and put it in the folder of your application.

 Then, create a new file named `updates.yml` or any other name you like.